 Asking a housekeeper to be your holiday decorator can be an unreasonable request.
 “Not every housekeeper has the capability of doing that.
 That’s an art, not a natural part of training for being a housekeeper,” says Perrone.

 However, getting the decorations out of storage, unwrapping them, dusting/cleaning them and then packing them away after the season, are areas where a housekeeper can help out.
-Every home can use a good cleaning before holiday decorations go up and after they come down.
+Plus, every home can use a good cleaning before holiday decorations go up and after they come down.

 2. Give the kitchen special attention

 The kitchen is the center of holiday preparations, so it could use extra attention in the days leading up to the big celebration.
-Johnson suggests asking a housekeeper to clean the inside of the refrigerator, freezer and oven, wipe down the tops of cabinets and sweep under the stove and the refrigerator.
+Johnson suggests asking a housekeeper to help with the following easily-forgotten tasks:

-In addition to organizing the pantry, Underwood suggests asking if the housekeeper is open to assisting with holiday food preparation that can be done ahead of time, for example, sauces, stuffing, vegetable prep and baking.
+In addition to organizing the pantry, Underwood suggests asking if the housekeeper is open to assisting with holiday food preparation that can be done ahead of time, for example, making sauces and stuffing, doing vegetable prep and baking.

 3. Prepare the guest room

-If you're expecting holiday company, housekeeper can help you get a room ready.
+If you’re expecting holiday company, a housekeeper can help you get a room ready.
 This might involve clearing closet space, cleaning a mattress or laying out fresh linens.
 Underwood also recommends the housekeeper prepare the guest bathroom by stocking it with extra towels, toilet paper and travel-size products.
-During the visit, the housekeeper can freshen guest areas as needed.
+While you’re hosting visitors, the housekeeper can freshen guest areas as needed.

 4. Get the table ready

 A housekeeper can also get the table ready for a fancy holiday dinner.
-"It might mean going through the cupboards, getting out the crystal and washing it," suggests Perrone.
-A housekeeper can also polish silverware, inventory candles, iron tablecloths, fold napkins, wash serving trays and arrange place settings.
+“It might mean going through the cupboards, getting out the crystal and washing it,” suggests Perrone.
+A housekeeper can also:

 5. Maintain a festive look

-Talk to your housekeeper about some additional holiday chores to keep an eye on:
+Talk to your housekeeper about helping out with some additional holiday chores, including:

 - Sweeping pine needles around the Christmas tree.